RyderBlack/RyderBlack/README.md

 - 🐧 **Operating Systems:** Linux (Debian, VM, DHCP servers)
 - 🤖 **Artificial Intelligence:** I've created chatbots using custom LLMs and Vtube Studio to give them a 2D avatar but also using Unreal Engine 5 for 3D avatars.
+- 🛠️ **APIs & Web Scraping:** I'm able to pull data from most APIs out there and scraping methods using Python and BeautifulSoup4

 ## 🌟 Featured Projects